antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [7.2] APIs **MUST NOT** use non-standard cryptography

-Simply put Cryptography is hard and we **SHOULD NOT** design it ourselves.
-Cryptography, encryption, etc. are all excellent examples of when it's better to use something by someone else, or more specifically by someone that knows what they're doing.
+Cryptography is hard and we **SHOULD NOT** design it ourselves.
+Cryptography, encryption and related technologies are all excellent examples of when it's better to use something by someone else, or more specifically by someone that knows what they're doing.
 Even *implementing* cryptography is difficult, as a quick internet search will prove.

-It would insane for us to attempt to 'roll our own' cryptography or implementation.
-If you think you do need to **STOP!** Consult widely with others (both internally and online) to test your reasoning and ensure you haven't missed something.
+It would insane for us to attempt to "roll our own" cryptography or cryptography implementation.
+If you think you do need to do this **STOP!**.
+Consult widely with others (both internally and online) to test your reasoning and ensure you haven't missed something.

 Sources: